 Blooming can begin in November and extend until August in mild climates, and is at its peak in late summer and early autumn.
 The thick pendulous trusses of long-lasting waxy flowers make the stems arch over attractively.
 Flowers come in many shades of pink, as well as red, white and orange.
 Tall favourites include Begonia 'Irene Nuss' with lustrous bronze leaves and salmon pink flowers (ht 1.5 m); Begonia 'Sophie Cecile' (ht to 1.5 m) with silver splashed, deeply cut foliage, which is mahogany beneath, and rose-pink flowers; and Begonia 'President Carnot' (ht to 1.5 m), which has green leaves with a burgundy underside and brilliant red blooms.
 'Orange Sherbet' has vibrant orange flowers.
 One of the most commonly seen cane begonias, Begonia undulata, can grow to 3 or even 4 m if unpruned (otherwise its height is around 2 m) and it has fresh green leaves and crisp white flowers.
 On a smaller scale, Begonia 'Pink Cascade' (ht 1 m) has soft pink flowers; Begonia 'White Cascade' (ht 1 m) has dark green foliage with silvery spots and clean white flowers; and Begonia albo-picta (ht 1-1.5 m) has white to pale pink blooms and silver spotted leaves.
 There are also various hybrids which grow to less than 50cm in a range of colours.

 Like many Begonia, these plants thrive in a part-shaded position with a couple of hours of morning sun, and are wonderful plants for dry spots, as they dislike being over-watered.
-Some of the tougher forms can also survive in hot, sunny spots: flower colur can be darker when these are grown in sun.
+Some of the tougher forms can also survive in hot, sunny spots: flower colour can be darker when these are grown in sun.
 Their upright form makes them ideal for narrow spaces such as at the side of the house.
 Cane-stemmed Begonia are excellent subjects for large pots, especially in cooler areas with frosty winters, which these semi-tropical plants - originally from Brazil - do not like.
 The pots can be moved into a sheltered position during the winter months.
 Add perlite to the potting mix used for the pots, to improve drainage.
 Don't overwater the pots.
 Larger cane-stemmed plants need a heavy pot so that the plant doesn't topple over.
 Alternatively, if the plants are grown in the ground beneath trees, this can provide shelter from light frosts.
-Make sure that pots are only watered when the soil surface druies out.
+The stems are quite brittle, so tall specimens need protection from strong winds.
+Make sure that pots are only watered when the soil surface dries out.
 Small, compact cultivars can be grown in hanging baskets, and their stems will arch over the sides of the basket.

 Companion plants for cane-stemmed begonias can include shade-lovers such as Fuchsia, Hydrangea, Plectranthus, Justicia and Impatiens, which flower at the same time as the begonias.
 Cane-stemmed Begonia with silver spotted leaves look very effective growing with shade-tolerant silver foliage plants such as Plectranthus argentatus or Helichrysum petiolare.
 Accompanying strap-leaved or bold architectural foliage - such as that of Clivia, Philodendron or taro (Alocasia) - can provide contrast of leaf form whilst emphasising the semi-tropical nature of the begonias.
 They can also be underplanted with any of their attractive cousins, the low-growing rhizomatous Begonia, which have stunning patterned and coloured foliage and form an attractive carpet in dry shady areas.